WGLab/LIQA2/README.md

 ## Pipeline
 The main function for running the LIQA2 pipeline is `main_preprocessing.py`.
 There are 4 steps, marked by the --task [step] command.

+### 1. Prepare annotation file
+The first step of the LIQA2 pipeline involves generaing annotation files from the reference genome and indexed/tagged BAM files.
+This is done with `--task annotation`.

 Arguments include:
 - `--target`: path to output location(s)
 - `--bam`: path to bam location(s)